 Student performance is assessed throughout the program in several ways.
-Conventional, individual course performance measures (including grades and student-created artifacts) constitute one form of assessment.
+Conventional, individual course performance (including grades and student-created artifacts) constitutes one form of assessment.
+In addition, there are two key milestone assessments.

-Each doctoral student must successfully complete and present a Doctoral Research Project (DRP) Proposal prior to implementing the DRP research study.
-The culminating, summative assessment for the program is presentation and defense of the Doctoral Research Project.
+- 1. Dissertation Research Project Proposal (Committee Approval) - Each doctoral student must successfully complete and present a Doctoral Research Project (DRP) Proposal prior to implementing the DRP research study.
+For the EdD, this milestone is considered a comprehensive exam and must be passed satisfactorily. - 2.
+Dissertation Research Project Final Defense - The culminating, summative assessment for the program is the presentation and defense of the Doctoral Research Project.